pam-param-pam/I-Drive/frontend/uploadExplained.md

 5) Processed 'files' are added to queue, the queue is sorted; then processUpload is called

-6) processUpload calls `prepareRequests` which is a generator function.
+6) processUpload calls `prepareRequests` which is an async generator function.
 It loops over queue and yields requests

- - request format
+   **request format:**
     ```
    {
       totalSize: int, type: str, requestId: str, attachments: [
          {
-          type, rawBlob, fileObj, fragmentSequence
+          type, rawBlob, fileObj, fragmentSequence, iv, key
          },
       ]
    }
     ```

-   rawBlob is either systemFile or a blob depending on whatever its a file or a thumbnail
+   rawBlob is either systemFile or a blob depending on whatever it's a file or a thumbnail.

-7) preUploadRequest is called.
-It unpacks the request, and checks if a file/underlying folders has already been created if not, it creates them, else grabs from dictionary. parentId and fileId are appended to the fileObj property.

-8) uploadRequest is called, it uploads the request with onUploadProgress callbacks.

-9) this is all out dated, lets start from scratch!

-Optimizations:

-- move everything to workers
-- get thumbnail inside an upload worker not in request generator

-fixes:
-- figure out how to remove bottleneck from request generator having to create dirs
-- advanced error handling, handling both rate limits and internet being off
+   `prepareRequests` is also responsible for generating thumbnails, and folders if needed.

+7) `processUpload` checks concurrentRequests and it can it calls `uploadRequest`.
+This function generates data structure about files that discord can understand and uploads a single request. `onUploadProgress` callback is used to monitor upload progress and display it in UI.
+8) After each request is completed the data about it is appended using `fillAttachmentsInfo` method. if 10 files are fully uploaded it then calls the backend and saves these files into a database.